NovoNordisk-OpenSource/openstudybuilder-description/docs/guide_sandbox.md

 ## Sandbox environment

-The OpenStudyBuilder project is progressing with a sandbox environment where people can register to play around with the open-source solution without needing to install anything.
-This provides an excellent opportunity to get a more detailed impression of the metadata repository (MDR).
-The sandbox allows for investigations on how standards can be maintained, differences identified, how studies can be created with all protocol information and much more.
-The API is also accessible to see the capabilities for connecting tools.
-And lastly, a database browser allows for check out details of the biomedical concept.

-## Sandbox environment

 The OpenStudyBuilder project offers a fully featured sandbox environment, allowing users to explore and experiment with the open-source solution—no installation required.
 This environment is ideal for gaining hands-on experience with both the metadata repository (MDR) and the study definition repository (SDR) content part.

 The sandbox includes a user-friendly web application, a powerful API for programmatic access, comprehensive tool documentation, and database tools such as NeoDash dashboards.
 Additionally, it provides a graph browser and Bloom for querying and visualizing the underlying graph data model and database content.